jfrog/jenkins-jfrog-plugin/CONTRIBUTING.md

 # ⚒️ Building and Testing the Sources

+## Prerequisites

+- **Java 17 or later** - The plugin requires Java 17 as the minimum version due to security requirements and Jenkins parent plugin dependencies.
+- **Maven 3.6+** - For building the project

 ## Build and Run Jenkins JFrog Plugin

 Clone the sources and CD to the root directory of the project: